 The sanctuary dream spa sanctified me like a Deity.
 Pui had a huge smile big beautiful eyes and magical hands that soothed every nook and cranny of my body I didn’t even know needed it.
 We did the Hope for Her package.
 It began with an invigorating Chinois apricot scrub followed by an aromatherapy massage using a signature blend of essential oils to induce a sense of well-being and to energize and awaken both body and mind.

 The scrub smelled divine and transitions into one of the best massages of my life.
 I had been getting too many mediocre massages since I lifer Bangkok and my left part of the neck has been aggravated.
 Thankfully Pui fixed it right up.

 If you are looking for a blissful, modern and beautiful place to escape and relax then Dream Phuket Hotel and Spa will delight, soothe and enchant you.

-Note: I was an invited guests by the hotel and all opinions and text are all mine!
+Note: I was an invited guest by the hotel and all opinions and text are all mines!